Welcome to our class page.

 Mr Silk and Mrs Reynolds Smith

-In English we will be writing explanation texts, newspaper reports, myths, poetry, non-chronological reports and other fictional creations.
+In English we will be writing an explanation text, a biography, a folk tale, poetry, a suspense-filled narrative and other fictional creations.

 Pupils will be taught to:

 - discussing writing similar to that which they are planning to write in order to understand and learn from its structure, vocabulary and grammar